-Dordan is a full-service thermoform designer and manufacturer of custom packaging solutions like plastic clamshells, blisters, trays, and components.
+Dordan is a full-service thermoform designer and manufacturer of custom packaging solutions like plastic clamshells, blisters, insert trays, dunnage trays, and medical packaging.
 Therefore, all pricing is based on specific project requirements.
 There are, however, shared pricing indicators that are implicit in all thermoforming quotes.
 These include: material type and thickness, run quantity, part size/design, tooling, and quality control requirements.

 Recycled polyethylene terephthalate (RPET) is an affordable, quality material that is used for transparent thermoformed packaging, like clamshells and blisters.
 It is a recycled material and is recyclable.
 Black or white recycled high impact polystyrene (RHIPS) is a popular material for non-transparent packaging, like thermoformed dunnage trays.
 For direct-food contact packaging, FDA certified virgin PET is appropriate; for medical device packaging, FDA-certified medical-grade materials, like APET and PETG, are required.
 The more exotic the material requirement, like color matching or flocked, generally the more expensive the part from which it’s formed.

 Production Run / Order Quantity

 As custom thermoformers, we buy material per job.
 This allows us to maintain our own rigid standards for material acceptability, while facilitating a lean warehouse.
 Each material has its own minimum buy requirements, which means that if the thermoform order quantity does not consume the material minimum, the cost of the scrap is applied towards the thermoform part price.
 Thus, too small of orders may not make economic sense if they don’t meet the specific material minimum.
 Standard materials, like RPET and RHIPS, have lower minimums thank more specialty materials.
 Also, we amortize the cost of machine set-up over the run quantity, so as the order quantities increase, the price decreases.